Celebrate the USA with a fun DIY kid-sized American Flag for the Fourth of July!

-That’s the hard part.
-Now, just have to add the blue square with a piece of paper [with more clothespins, I did this so the crepe paper wouldn’t fall].
+At last, it was time to add the blue square with a piece of paper.
+We pinned it up with more clothespins so the crepe paper wouldn’t fall down.

+That’s it!
 Your own American Flag that you and your child just made together!
-Awesome.